danog/MadelineProto/docs/docs/UPDATES.md

 When an [Update](https://docs.madelineproto.xyz/API_docs/types/Update.html) is received, the corresponding `onUpdateType` event handler method is called.
 To get a list of all possible update types, [click here](https://docs.madelineproto.xyz/API_docs/types/Update.html).
 If such a method does not exist, the `onAny` event handler method is called.
 If the `onAny` event handler method does not exist, the update is ignored.
+The `onLoop` method, if it exists, will be called every time the update loop finishes one cycle, even if no update was received.
+It is useful for scheduling actions.

 To access the `$MadelineProto` instance inside of the event handler, simply access `$this`:
 ```php